alphagov/gsp/docs/gds-supported-platform/getting-started-gsp.md

 ## Create a GitHub repo

-You must create a repository on Github to store your Deployment configuration.
-The GDS Supported Platform only works with repos stored on Github.
+You must create a repository on GitHub to store your Deployment configuration.
+The GDS Supported Platform only works with repos stored on GitHub.

 ## Request namespace